tothuhien/lsd2/README.md

 ## Compile LSD2:

 Type *make* from the folder *src*, you will have the executable file *lsd2* in the *src* folder.
-Note that C++ compiler and library support for the ISO C++ 2011 is required to compile the program from the code source.
+Note that C++ compiler and library support for the ISO C++ 2011 is required to compile the program from sources.

 ## Run LSD:

 If you want to use the interface, type *./lsd2* without parameters in the terminal from the folder containing the executable file.
-Otherwise, type *./lsd2 <parameters>*  where the list of parameters usage can be obtained by *./lsd2 -h* The input tree file is required and should be specified by option -i.
+Otherwise, type *./lsd2 parameters*  where the list of parameters usage can be obtained by *./lsd2 -h*.

-If the input date is provided, the program estimates will the absolute dates.
+The input tree file is required and should be specified by option -i.

 The input date file is necessary to estimate absolute dates and can be specified by option -d.
 The input date file should contain the date of all tips and possiblly some internal nodes if known.